Multiple cruise ships are left stranded as coronavirus cases increase

 While no one has tested positive for coronavirus on the Golden Princess anchored off New Zealand, at least three passengers have been quarantined by the ship's doctor, according to local health officials.

-One passenger developed symptoms similar to coronavirus and is being treated as a suspected case, according to the Canterbury District Health Board.
+One passenger developed symptoms similar to coronavirus and was being treated as a suspected case, according to the Canterbury District Health Board.
 Two other passengers had contact with a confirmed case in the past two weeks.

-The ship is anchored in Akaroa Harbour near Christchurch while it awaits "precautionary health testing" of guests who traveled on an international flight from Los Angeles, Princess Cruises said in a statement to CNN.
+The ship is anchored in Akaroa Harbour near Christchurch so there could be "precautionary health testing" of guests who traveled on an international flight from Los Angeles, Princess Cruises said in a statement to CNN.
 The flight had a passenger who later tested positive for coronavirus in Australia.
 The cruise line said the airline passenger who tested positive has never been on board its ship.

+The passenger with respiratory symptoms tested negative for coronavirus, Princess Cruises told CNN on Sunday.
+The Golden Princess was cleared to leave and set sail for Australia.

+"We have also apologized to guests that this means that the remainder of their New Zealand itinerary has been canceled," the cruise liner said in a statement to CNN.

 Passengers have not been allowed to disembark the ship.
 The Golden Princess departed Melbourne on March 10 for a 13-day voyage, Princess Cruises said.